 Note that not all PAMs need to be associated with incentives to stakeholders.
 Indeed, some PAMs may be effective by eliminating 'perverse incentives' or direct subsidies promoting forest destruction.
-This is addressed in Module 9: REDD+ Finance.
+This is addressed in in the module on REDD+Finance.

 IAS UNDER THE UNFCCC